• Post author:

-List Of Gifts For Language Learners
+12 Unique Gifts For Language Learners

-1. Language travel notebook
+1. Language Travel Notebook

-3. Dice game
+2. Dice game

-4. Storytelling cards
+3. Storytelling cards

-5. Retell a story cards
+4. Retell a story cards

-6. Flashcards
+5. Flashcards

-7. Word puzzles
+6. Word puzzles

-8. Digital voice recorder
+7. Digital voice recorder

 10. Blank recipe book

-11. Foreign language books
+11. Foreign language books & magazines

-12. Language exchange program
+12. Language exchange program/trip

-Language Travel Notebook is a tool that will help everybody learn vocabulary more effectively.
 It’s a notebook to keep track of vocabulary you want to learn within a specific topic (airport, communication in class, accommodation, booking tours, etc.).
-You can write down words you want to learn.
-Then, carry it everywhere with you to look up the words whenever you need them and remember vocabulary more easily.
+You can write down words you want to know.
+Then, carry it everywhere to look up the words whenever needed and remember vocabulary more easily.

-It guides you through the exact method I’ve developed over the past 10 years of learning languages on my own.
-It helps you choose vocabulary within 1 topic, write the words down, learn them, and create sentences using the vocabulary.
-You’ll also have motivational phrases at the end to keep you motivated during the learning process.
+It guides you through the exact method I’ve developed over the past 10 years of learning languages independently.
+It helps you choose vocabulary within 1 topic, write the words down, learn them, and create sentences and dialogues using the vocabulary.

 Language Travel Notebook